 While their drones begin at about $13,000, European users possess an intriguing option together with the Delair lineup of drones since they may potentially observe some substantial savings by leasing a drone throughout Delair’s Takeoff drone leasing program.

 3. The SenseFly eBee SQ: The Ideal drone for agricultural mapping

-The eBee SQ is a stationary wing drone, made to take the Parrot Sequoia+, a mild, multispectral drone sensor that could capture pictures of plants across four exceptionally defined, observable, and non-visible wrought-iron bands, and RGB vision in only 1 flight.
+The eBee SQ is a fixed-wing drone made to take the Parrot Sequoia+, a mild, multispectral drone sensor that could capture pictures of plants across four exceptionally defined, observable, and non-visible wrought-iron bands and RGB vision in only 1 flight.

 When the drone’s pictures are processed, users may use Pix4Dmapper Ag/Pro applications or cloud-based solutions like MicaSense ATLAS and AIRINOV’s.
 Sequoia’s broad spectral statistics empowers multiple vegetation indices to be calculated, including NDVI, NDRE, MCARI, and CCCI, to create maps that could evaluate factors like a plant’s chlorophyll levels, an integral index of harvest health.

 SenseFly claims the drone can pay up to ten times more earth than little quadcopter drones.